Skip to content

 You can access Microsoft Defender for Endpoint's portal by navigating to: https://security.microsoft.com

-That query generates a standard output of the data in CSV file format which is compatible with what the WDACConfig module requires in order to generate WDAC policies.
+That query generates a standard output of the data in CSV file format which is compatible with what the WDACConfig module requires in order to generate App Control policies.
 If you want to customize the query further, make sure the subsequent filters are applied after the initial query to ensure correct data format.

 MDE AH button